Jonathan Blow: Public image

 Blow discussed the similarities between free-to-play games and bad television at a CreativeMornings meetup in Portland in 2013.

 Blow has been characterized by VentureBeat as having a "reputation for doing outstanding work", and is known for voicing his opinions about the gaming industry.
 He has been described as a "prickly genius", and as the game industry's "most cerebral developer, but also as its most incisive and polarizing internal critic".
 Commenting on his criticism, Blow said "I honestly say what I think about games, and I honestly say if I think something is good or not, and why".
-Stephen Totilo of Kotaku said Blow's criticism is not targeted towards individuals or specific games but industry trends.
+Stephen Totilo of Kotaku said Blow's criticism is not targeted towards individuals or specific games but general game design and industry trends.

 Blow thinks there are individual elements of storytelling that work well in games, including mood, character and setting; but considers games to be a terrible medium for storytelling in general.
 As of 2016, he considered the quality of storytelling in games to be significantly lower than that in literature.
 In 2018, he said many contemporary games include designs that are self-sabotaging and weaken the structure of the game they are in, despite such designs existing nearly a decade earlier, indicating stalled progress in the medium.
 (Note: For example, a game may ask a player to make a decision based on a list of possible outcomes with their probabilities, but it is possible for the game to use a different set of probabilities when selecting an outcome.
 Blow considers designs that do this to be self-sabotaging, and said that games that did this belong in "the most central, deepest, most frozen circle of hell.")
 He does not consider microtransactions to be inherently unethical, but thinks many games made for phones are "just pretending to be games in order to have a microtransaction button or show ads".
 He considers social network games evil, and noted while SimCity and FarmVille appear superficially similar, SimCity is a creative activity that involves problem solving while FarmVille is about retaining the player's attention for as long as possible.